StacyWeru/Calculator/README.md

 # Calculator
-#### This app helps in performing calculations at a quick and efficient way, 20.03.26
+#### This app helps in performing calculations at a quick and efficient way .
+20.03.26
 #### By Stacy Weru
 ## Description
 This app is built by using the business logic.It has yet to be built the user interface.You shall have to modify the code for every variable you need and get the results from the given prompt.